getbraincloud/braincloud-docs/docs/api/2_capi/virtualcurrency/consumeparentcurrency.md

 ## Method Parameters
 Parameter | Description
 --------- | -----------
-vcId | The currency type to consume. vcAmount | The amount of currency to consume.
+vcId | The currency type to consume. vcAmount | The amount of currency to consume. levelName | Name of the parent level.